This one letter in a textbook could change how millions of kids learn about race - KESQ

 The educational habits children develop can make a difference

-A shift from using black to Black in K-12 textbooks is a step in the right direction, said Michael Hines, an associate professor at Stanford University’s Graduate School of Education.
+A shift from using black to Black in K-12 textbooks is a step in the right direction, said Michael Hines, an assistant professor at Stanford University’s Graduate School of Education.

 “It’s a recognition of the significance of the fact that Black people throughout the African diaspora share commonalities of history, culture and identity,” Hines told CNN over email.